typst-community/glossarium/themes/default.typ

     panic(__error_message(key, __attribute_is_empty, attr: attrname))
   }
 }
+// get-attribute(key, attr) -> contextual content
+// Get the specified attribute from entry
+//
+// # Arguments
+// key (str): the key of the term
+// attr (str): the attribute to be retrieved
+//
+// # Returns
+// The attribute of the term
+#let get-attribute(key, attrname, link: false, update: false) = context _get-attribute(
+  key,
+  attrname,
+  link: link,
+  update: update,
+)

 // gls-key(key, link: false) -> contextual content
 // Get the key of the term